sharetribe/sharetribe/docs/customize-marketplace.md

 `transaction_types` table have a following customization columns:

 * `price_field`: Is price field available or not.
-Only offer's can have price field.
+Only offers can have price field.
 * `price_quantity_placeholder`: A placeholder text for price quantity, e.g. price $10 per hour.
 Possible values:
   * `mass`: "piece, kg, l, m2, ..."
   * `time`: "hour, day, month, ..."